Ten-dimensional neural network emulator for the nonlinear matter power spectrum: Results

 \section{Results}

 Fig.~\ref{fig:loo_WN} shows the LOOCV results of { GokuNEmu} in the { Goku-W} (top) and { Goku-N} (bottom) parameter boxes.
 In both the wide and narrow ranges, the emulator achieves percent-level accuracy with only mild exceptions at the lowest redshifts and smallest scales.
-We note that the overall mean error in the wide-prior range { Goku-W} suite, $0.45\%$, is substantially lower than its GP-based predecessor { GokuEmu}'s error of $2.92\%$,which used the same simulation data, (see Fig.~13 of Ref.~\cite{Yang2025}).
+We note that the overall mean error in the wide-prior range { Goku-W} suite, $0.45\%$, is substantially lower than its GP-based predecessor { GokuEmu}'s error of $2.92\%$, which used the same simulation data (see Fig.~13 of Ref.~\cite{Yang2025}).
 The worst-case error is improved even more significantly.
 For the { Goku-N} suite, the mean error is $0.18\%$, similar to the already small error of { GokuEmu} (see Fig.~14 of Ref.~\cite{Yang2025}).
 However, the error at small scales, especially at $k\gtrsim 2h/\text{Mpc}$ and $z=0$, is significantly reduced.

-We tested the inference speed of { GokuNEmu} and found that it takes only $\sim 2\,$ms to make a prediction for a single cosmology on a laptop, two orders of magnitude faster than { EE2} ($\sim 300\,\text{ms}$ per evaluation)~\cite{Knabenhans2021} and about 7 times faster than the { CSST Emulator} ($\sim 15\,\text{ms}$ per evaluation)~\cite{Chen2025}.
+We tested the inference speed of { GokuNEmu} and found that it takes only $\sim 2\,$ms to make a prediction for a single cosmology on a laptop,\footnote{The reported runtime was measured on a MacBook Pro (M3).
+It may vary by a factor of a few on other machines.} two orders of magnitude faster than { EE2} ($\sim 300\,\text{ms}$ per evaluation)~\cite{Knabenhans2021} and about 7 times faster than the { CSST Emulator} ($\sim 15\,\text{ms}$ per evaluation)~\cite{Chen2025}.